E28MS/CloudPortfolio/Projects/AZ-104.md/troubleshooting.md

+Step 2:

+I researched to see if SharePoint was the best trigger to use for my use case and after reading the information below, decided to replace the SharePoint trigger with a Googlemail trigger instead.
+I learnt that there are multiple ways to trigger the LogicApp:

-Alternatives to SharePoint for Triggering a Logic App Microsoft Logic Apps offers a wide range of connectors and triggers that can be used in place of SharePoint.
-Here are some alternatives you can consider:
+Alternatives to SharePoint for Triggering a Logic App Microsoft Logic Apps offers a wide range of connectors and triggers that can be used in place of SharePoint:

 Email Triggers: